George Peck (theatre): The Oxford School of Drama

 Under Peck's tenure The Oxford School of Drama received over a decade of Grade 1 'Outstanding' ratings in its Ofsted inspections.
 The school was picked as one of the top five drama schools in the UK by the BBC in 2004, and in 2015 as one of the top five in the world by the US website Acting in London.
 It was the first drama school to receive "Beacon" status from the minister for higher and further education.

 The school's students and graduates have won a number of awards, including a Golden Globe Award in 2017 and Screen Actors Guild Awards in 2017 and 2018 for Claire Foy as Best Actress in a Drama Series for The Crown, BAFTA Cymru Award as Best Actor for Celyn Jones in Manhunt (2019 TV series), Perrier Award for Will Adamsdale, Edinburgh Comedy Awards for Richard Gadd and the Society of London Theatre's Laurence Olivier Bursary Award, the BBC's Carleton Hobbs Bursary Award and The Spotlight Prize.

 Notable graduates of the school taught by Peck include actors:

-Charity Wakefield, Annabel Scholey, Claire Foy, Christina Cole, Andrew Gower (actor), Sophie Cookson, Jude Owusu, Jemma Powell, Lydia Rose Bewley, Alexandra Dowling, Lee Boardman, Freddy Carter, Samantha Colley, Louise Marwood, Tanya Reynolds, Kiran Sonia Sawar, Nell Hudson, Babou Ceesay; writer/actors: Richard Gadd, Will Adamsdale, Catherine Steadman, Ella Road, Adura Onashile, Gaby Best, Emily Lloyd-Saini, Celyn Jones; writers: Penelope Skinner, Luke Barnes, Lucy Strange; producer Richard Jordan; Casting Director Annelie Powell; and the late James Menzies Kitchin in whose memory the JMK Trust was established.
+Charity Wakefield, Annabel Scholey, Claire Foy, Christina Cole, Andrew Gower (actor), Sophie Cookson, Jude Owusu, Jemma Powell, Lydia Rose Bewley, Alexandra Dowling, Lee Boardman, Freddy Carter, Samantha Colley, Louise Marwood, Tanya Reynolds, Kiran Sonia Sawar, Nell Hudson, Babou Ceesay; writer/actors: Richard Gadd, Ella Road, Will Adamsdale, Catherine Steadman, Adura Onashile, Gaby Best, Emily Lloyd-Saini, Celyn Jones; writers: Penelope Skinner, Luke Barnes, Lucy Strange; producer Richard Jordan; Casting Director Annelie Powell; and the late James Menzies Kitchin in whose memory the JMK Trust was established.